gideondsouza/gideondsouza/_posts/2016-05-31-uploading-multiple-images-with-ruby-and-sinatra-and-uploadify.md

       return @filename
     end

 The home page route _'/'_ serves the _form_multiple.erb_ file.
 This will use uploadify to set itself up.
 It will make requests to the _'/upload'_ route.
 In here we get the filename from _params[:Filename]_ and the file object from _file = params[:Filedata][:tempfile]_.
-If you want to know how I figured this out, I simple wrote in _puts params_.
-This gets printed into the console and you can check out the object yourself then.
+(If you want to know how I figured this out, I simple wrote "_puts params_" in the route, the params object then gets printed into the console and you can check out the object yourself then).
 I write the file into the _/public_ folder.
-It can be served them from the root of the wherever this is hosted.
+It can be served then from the root of the wherever this is hosted.

 The view looks like this: